Compare roles in health

 Expected working hours and salary range

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
-While training, counselling psychologists will be paid at band 6 and once they have completed their training, they will be paid at band 7.
+Once they have completed their training, counselling psychologists will be paid at band 7.
 Counselling psychologists in the NHS will usually work standard hours of 37.5 per week.
 Terms and conditions can vary for employers outside of the NHS.

 Desirable skills and values